venkkatt/sample/README.md

 # sample

 To run the service use
-go to folder cd Service
+1) go to folder cd Service
-node student.js
+2) node student.js

 To run React use
+1) cd studnetresult
-npm install
+2) npm install
-npm build
+3) npm build
-npm start
+4) npm start